THE BRAIN REMEMBERS BEST WHEN ACTIVELY INVOLVED IN LEARNING

 These articles support why I have developed, The Brain Development Series.
 The brain development packets provide the active experiences young developing brain need for real learning to take place.

 You have read this article with the title THE BRAIN REMEMBERS BEST WHEN ACTIVELY INVOLVED IN LEARNING.
-You can bookmark this page URL https://slantedshanty.blogspot.com/2010/12/the-brain-remembers-best-when-actively.html.
+You can bookmark this page URL http://slantedshanty.blogspot.com/2010/12/the-brain-remembers-best-when-actively.html.
 Thanks!

 No comment for "THE BRAIN REMEMBERS BEST WHEN ACTIVELY INVOLVED IN LEARNING"